 International Society for Ethnology and Folklore (SIEF)

-Member of the Advisory Board of the Berlin exhibition in the Humboldt Forum
+Member of the Advisory Board of Berlin Global in the Humboldt Forum (since 2016)

 Journal Editorial Boards